PhilRunninger/vim-robots/README.md

 <kbd>F</kbd> | Finish the round, waiting until defeat or triumph.

 ### Safe Transports
 A safe transport ensures you won't be killed when transporting.
 You start out with none, which means you **could** land on a robot, and die immediately.
 You can earn safe transports though, by using the <kbd>F</kbd> key to finish a round.
 Any robots defeated while finishing a round count toward your safe transports.
-Defeating five robots earns you one safe transport.
+Defeating five robots in this manner earns you one safe transport.